CloudCompare/CloudCompare/BUILD.md

 1. [Boost](http://www.boost.org/) multi-thread static libraries (same as [libLAS](#liblas_setup))
 2. [Xerces-C++](http://xerces.apache.org/xerces-c) multi-thread **static** libraries
     - On Visual C++ (Windows):
-        1. select the 'Static Debug' or 'Static Release' configurations
+        1. select the `Static Debug` or `Static Release` configurations
-        2. you'll have to manually modify the **XercesLib** project options so that the 'C/C++ > Code Generation > Runtime Library' are of DLL type in both release and debug modes (i.e. /MD in release or /MDd in debug)
+        2. you'll have to manually modify the `XercesLib` project options so that the `C/C++ > Code Generation > Runtime Library` are of DLL type in both release and debug modes (i.e. `/MD` in release or `/MDd` in debug)
         3. for 64 bits version be sure to select the right platform (x64 instead of Win32).
-If you use Visual Studio Express 2010, be sure also that the 'toolset' (in the project properties) is set to something like *Windows7.1SDK*
+If you use Visual Studio Express 2010, be sure also that the `toolset` (in the project properties) is set to something like `Windows7.1SDK`
     - only the XercesLib project neet to be compiled
-    - eventually, CMake will look for the resulting files in '/include' (instead of /src) and /lib (without the Release or Debug subfolders).
-By default the visual project will put them in /Build/WinXX/VCXX/StaticXXX.
+    - eventually, CMake will look for the resulting files in `/include` (instead of `/src`) and `/lib` (without the Release or Debug subfolders).
+By default the visual project will put them in `/Build/WinXX/VCXX/StaticXXX`.
 Therefore you should create a custom folder with the right organization and copy the files there.

 3. [LibE57](http://libe57.org) (*last tested version: 1.1.312 on Windows*)
     - **WARNING**: with Visual Studio (at least), you'll need the libraries compiled with `/MD` (=DLL Multithreaded) in release mode and `/MDd` in debug mode.
 You may have to replace all `/MT` by `/MD` in the main libE57 root CMake file (or in `cmake/c_flag_overrides.cmake` and `cmake/cxx_flag_overrides.cmake` if there's no `/MT` in it)